redlibrarian/redlibrarian.github.io/_posts/2020-05-25-social-assumptions-in-intellectual-freedom.markdown

 The unspoken political commitments in Schrader's piece come closest to the surface in his discussion of capitalism.
-Like many contemporary observers like Shoshana Zuboff and Nick Srnicek, Schrader insists on adding adjectives to capitalism "wild west capitalism, uncontrolled capitalism, late-stage capitalism, predatory capitalism, disaster capitalism" in order to salvage capitalism from its various critiques.
+Like many contemporary observers, such as Shoshana Zuboff and Nick Srnicek, Schrader insists on adding adjectives to capitalism "wild west capitalism, uncontrolled capitalism, late-stage capitalism, predatory capitalism, disaster capitalism" in order to salvage capitalism from its various critiques.